 The currency of conservation How NGO BirdLife South Africa is building a financially resilient model for protecting biodiversity, and why it matters… by Alan Lee July 1, 2025 Energy & ESG·Opinion

-South Africa’s birds: The price of extinction South Africa’s birds are disappearing, and it’s going to cost us – not just environmentally, but economically too… by Alan Lee June 6, 2025 News
+South Africa’s birds: the price of extinction South Africa’s birds are disappearing, and it’s going to cost us – not just environmentally, but economically too… by Alan Lee June 6, 2025 News

 Motsepe’s ARC accused of ‘despicable’ bid to mine national park A lengthy fight between the WWF and African Rainbow Capital has taken a new twist over a brazen attempt to mine inside the West Coast… Rob RoseGiulietta Talevi April 22, 2025 Energy & ESG